syncthing/syncthing/users/security.rst

 possible to extract private information from intercepted traffic.
 Currently this is implemented as follows.

-All traffic is protected by TLS.
+All device to device traffic is protected by TLS.
 To prevent uninvited nodes from joining a cluster, the certificate fingerprint of each node is compared to a preset list of acceptable nodes at connection establishment.
 The fingerprint is computed as the SHA-256 hash of the certificate and displayed in BASE32 encoding to form a reasonably compact and convenient string.

 Incoming requests for file data are verified to the extent that the requested file name must exist in the local index and the global model.